thradams/cake/removing_phase_2.md

 In C, new-lines have no syntax influence except within the preprocessor.
 Within the preprocessor, multi-line directives are currently written using the backslash-newline combination, which is processed during phase 2.
-The problem of phase 2 it ignores everthing and line-continuation can be placed anywhere.

-We propose modifying the language by eliminating phase 2 and handling line continuation at the grammar level where it fits in current usage.
+We propose modifying the language by eliminating phase 2 and handling line continuation at the grammar level.
-Does it make sense use line continuation between punctuators?
-This proposal will define these rules.

 ## Problem Description